saezlab/DOT/README.md

 ## Overview

 `DOT` is a method for transferring cell features from a reference single-cell RNA-seq data to spots/cells in spatial omics.
 It operates by optimizing a combination of multiple objectives using a Frank-Wolfe algorithm to produce a high quality transfer.
-Apart from transferring cell types/states to spatial omics, `DOT` can be used for transferring other relevant categorical or continuous phenotypes from one set of omics to another, such as estimating the expression of missinng genes or transferring transcription factor/pathway activities.
+Apart from transferring cell types/states to spatial omics, `DOT` can be used for transferring other relevant categorical or continuous features from one set of omics to another, such as estimating the expression of missinng genes or transferring transcription factor/pathway activities.
 <p align="center" width="100%">
     <img src="figures/overview.png" align="center" width="65%">
 </p>

-For more information about how this package has been used with real data, please check the following links:
+For more information about how this package has been used with real data, please check the following link:

 - [DOT's general usage](articles/DOT.md)